 What's in a name?
-Both builder & yacht name apropos: UNDAUNTED is a Caliber 47, LRC (long range cruiser) built in 1999 with only 2 owners.
-The boat sold not long after being built in St. Petersburg, FL, and truly "lived the dream" for 20-years with semi-retired couple who took good care of their ship of dreams.
+Both builder & yacht name apropos: UNDAUNTED is a Caliber 47, LRC (long range cruiser) built in 1999 with only two owners.
+The boat sold not long after being built in St. Petersburg, FL, and truly "lived the dream" for 20-years with semi-retired couple who took good care of their ship.

-After long careers, the semi-retired couple & owner's took navigation courses and earned their captain's licenses, as to ensure good care was taken.
-"Take good care of your boat and your boat will take care of you."
-The owner's were never disappointed by their choice in ship.
-This US Coast Guard Documented Vessel was and still is simplicity meets stature & absolute comfort.
-Hauled & stored yearly, every Hurricane season.
-Only ever spent 5-months at a time aboard/never lived-aboard.
-Cruised full-time 1-year in 20-years.
+Semi-retired couple & 20-year owner's took navigation courses and earned their captain's licenses, as to ensure good care was taken.
+Engine, Generator, & Air Conditioning, Bottom, & Hull professional maintained over 20 years.
+Hauled every other year, only used during northern hemisphere winter.
+Well kept the rest of the time, "Take good care of your boat and your boat will take care of you."
+Only ever spent 5-months at a time aboard/never lived-aboard full-time in 20-years.
 Minimal wear & tear.
-Enjoyed cruising the Chesapeake, Potomoc River, Bahamas, Florida Keys/Miami/FLL The boat was an extremely safe choice for relatively green crew at the time, straight forward and easy to maintain.
+Enjoyed cruising the from the BAHAMAS to the Chesapeake and everywhere in between.
+The Potomoc River, Florida Keys/Miami/FLL The boat was an extremely safe choice for new crew at the time, straight forward and easy to maintain.
 Whatever required a professional aways got professional care.
-Currently under professional care (mechanics, AC/DC. brokerage) .
+Currently under professional care (mechanics, AC/DC. brokerage, detail) .
 Hull waxed & bottom painted professionally every other year!!!
 Minimal upgrades needed throughout boat's cruising history.
 Lots of instruments!
 Some upgrades & highlights include: